Create New Driverless AI System¶

 - If this is your first time starting Driverless AI on this system, or if you have restarted the system, accept the license agreement.

-- Enter the Username and Password that are provided on the Driverless AI system page.
+- You might have to enter the Username and Password that are provided on the Driverless AI system page.

-- If this is your first time starting Driverless AI on this system, enter your license key.
+- If this is your first time starting Driverless AI on this system, you might have to enter your license key.
 Note that if you do not have a license key, you can request a free 21-day trial license at https://www.h2o.ai/try-driverless-ai/.

 Upon completion, Driverless AI will open on the Datasets Overview page.
 At this point, you can add or upload datasets and begin running experiments.